juananestival/ps-genesys-adapter-v2511/README.md

 *   **[WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)**: A communication protocol that enables a two-way interactive communication session between a user's browser or client and a server.
 It is ideal for real-time applications like live audio streaming.

-*   **Conversational Agents from Google**: This refers to Google Cloud's powerful platform for building AI-powered conversational experiences.
+*   **[Conversational Agents](https://cloud.google.com/customer-engagement-ai/conversational-agents/ps)**: This refers to Google Cloud's powerful platform for building AI-powered conversational experiences.
 These tools allow you to design, build, and deploy sophisticated voice and chat agents.

 ### What This Software Does